Cross-border flag for Ireland: Irish tricolour

 The tricolour of green, white and orange, the official flag of the Republic of Ireland, was originally intended by nationalists to represent the entire island.

 However, this symbolism is rejected by Ulster unionists, as illustrated by an exchange in the House of Commons of Northern Ireland in 1951:

 The Gaelic Athletic Association (GAA) flies this flag at matches regardless of whether either or both teams are from Northern Ireland.
 It is also used for the Ireland international rules football team, selected by the GAA on an all-island basis.

 The Golfing Union of Ireland covers the whole island and competes under the tricolour in international events such as the World Cup, Alfred Dunhill Cup and the Eisenhower Trophy.

 Four Provinces flag

-The four provinces flag is a quartering of the arms of the four provinces of Ireland.
+The Four Provinces Flag of Ireland is a quartering of the arms of the four provinces of Ireland.
 The order of the provinces varies.

 Various all-Ireland sports teams and organisations use the Four Provinces Flag of Ireland and a four province Crest of Ireland, including the Ireland field hockey team, Ireland rugby league team, Irish rugby union team and Irish Amateur Boxing Association.

 Erne flag

 This flag was initially used on the Shannon–Erne Waterway, which is bisected by the border.
 Rather than flying a national flag, boats fly this green, white and blue flag.
 It is endorsed by the Inland Waterways Association of Ireland, an all-island organisation.
-This design is, however, the national flag of Sierra Leone.
+This design is, however, very similar to the national flag of Sierra Leone.